quantcdn/quant-admin-go/docs/Crawler.md

 ### NewCrawler

-`func NewCrawler(id int32, projectId int32, uuid string, config string, domain string, domainVerified int32, ) *Crawler`
+`func NewCrawler(id int32, projectId int32, uuid string, config string, domain string, ) *Crawler`

 NewCrawler instantiates a new Crawler object
 This constructor will assign default values to properties that have it defined,